 Third reading shall be passage or rejection of a bill or resolution on the calendar.
-Each bill and each resolution for a constitutional amendment shall receive three readings in each chamber prior to passage, and no bill or resolution for a constitutional amendment shall be read twice on the same day.
+Each bill and each resolution proposing an amendment to the constitution shall receive three readings in each chamber prior to passage, and no bill or resolution proposing an amendment to the constitution shall be read twice on the same day.